 However, this tactic does not work 100% of the time.
 Still, you can increase your chances of consumers engaging with your push notification by offering incentives.
 It could be a discount coupon, it could be a number of points that go towards your loyalty program, or it could be another exciting perk.

-5. To drive repeat purchases
+6. Retain users and drive repeat purchases

 Applying the best practices of push notifications